postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 summary: "The document provides a guide on how to use Redis as a distributed server for caching in a Metalama application, including configuration, enabling local in-memory cache, and handling dependencies."
 ---

-# Using Redis as a distributed server
+# Using Redis as a distributed cache

 If you have a distributed application where several instances run in parallel, [Redis](https://redis.io/) is an excellent choice for implementing caching due to the following reasons: